Connections/Office 365 Account

-Use the buttons below to update/reset your password or security & authentication methods.
+Use the links below to update/reset your password or security/authentication methods.

 Change/Update Password - Use this link to change/update your current password.
 For example, passwords must be updated every 180 days per University policy.
 This will require you to enter your current password.
 If you do not know your current password, please use the Forgot Password link above.

 Update Security/Authentication Methods - Use this link to update, add or remove your current security/authentication methods for your account.
 For example, if you change the phone number you use for your account authentication, it is important to update this information on this page.
 You will need to log in with your full Webster email address and password.
 It is recommended to have at least two methods set on your account.